Aromalsathees/NebulaNotes/README.md

 ## Support

-If you like this project, give it a ⭐
+If you like this project, feel free to follow me